Enet/server-russian-router/README.md

 Resets the cache of the routes' tables.
 After reset all the routes' tables are parsed again during initialization.

 # :blowfish: Examples
-Look at the examples how to use server-russian-router in some cases.
+Look at the examples how to use router in some cases.
 If you want to use [react](https://github.com/facebook/react), check out [react-russian-router](https://github.com/Enet/react-russian-router).
 <details><summary><strong>See examples/routes.js</strong></summary>

 ```javascript